Running Marketing Campaigns

 This shows what this campaign is set out to do, and then you’re able to identify all the costs, and it’s going to help you when you’re running those reports.

 A big part of campaign management is going to be tracking.
 A lot of times, marketing campaigns are going to be used to identify that first touch, that primary campaign.
 You’re able to select one of the domains in our system for anyone that comes to that domain or lands on this page.

 You can also use referring URLs.
 Any of those sites that are providing traffic to your domain, a lot of times, are going to pass UTM parameters, which you can then identify to group meets into campaigns as well.

 Social Media Tracking

-Any of those social media posts that you create out of our system will automatically attribute to a campaign and that’s an option you’ll be able to see when you’re actually making those posts.
+Any of those social media posts that you create out of our system will automatically attribute to a campaign, and that’s an option you’ll be able to see when you’re making those posts.

 How Did You Hear About Us?

-The glue that’s tying everything together in a marketing campaign is campaign reports.
+The glue holding everything together in a marketing campaign is campaign reports.

-The campaign insights give an idea about how your campaigns are working.
+The campaign insights give you insight into how your campaigns are working.
 You can see how many leads are associated with all of your campaigns.
 You can also see the exact data that you need to be able to measure the success of your campaigns.

 This is something that can be grouped by the means associated with the campaigns, but you can also do this on things like the web activity, as well as sales that are going on.